9 Innovative Fastener Types and Their Use Cases

 - Any rework costs due to driver bit cam-outs

-“What we see in most cases is that a design engineer will know what a bag of a thousand screws costs, but they might not be thinking about what the total cost of utilising and assembling their products with those screws is once all of the above factors are taken into consideration.
+“What we see in most cases is that a design engineer will know what a bag of a thousand screws costs, but they might not be thinking about what the total cost of utilizing and assembling their products with those screws is once all of the above factors are taken into consideration.
 And this is where the TackPin® fasteners offer a huge benefit.

 “With the TackPin® fastener, we’re installing a harder fastener into a softer panel.
 The component offers a strong joining method, has a smaller footprint and weighs less than a loose screw.
 It also has a shorter z-height, which is important in compact designs.”